There may be affiliate links in this post. Read my disclosure policy to learn more.

 Castle Ward, County Down, Northern Ireland

-Castle Ward had been a somewhat obscure destination in Northern Ireland, better known in the past for its more up-to-date 18th Century mansion that overlooks the majestic scenery of County Down’s Strangford Lough.
+Castle Ward had been a somewhat obscure destination in Northern Ireland, better known in the past for its more up-to-date 18th-century mansion overlooking the majestic scenery of County Down’s Strangford Lough.

 But this changed relatively recently as the old castle building of ‘Old Castle Ward’ were brought back to life as the backdrop of Winterfell in the Game of Thrones franchise and home to the King in the North.
 So this brought a whole new type of tourist to Castle Ward with all sorts of intrigue and activities like archery and period dress, as well as bike tours to the many filming locations throughout the grounds.
 And tours are now available from Belfast City Centre.

-Otherwise it is an off the beaten path attraction with no direct public transport route, so it is best to drive there and include the ridiculously scenic circle route of surrounding Strangford Lough.
-The castle and surrounding grounds are otherwise well-maintained by the National Trust who also run the Castle Ward Glamping Pods for those planning to stay the night.
+Otherwise, it is an off-the-beaten-path attraction with no direct public transport route, so it is best to drive there and include the ridiculously scenic circle route surrounding Strangford Lough.
+The castle and surrounding grounds are otherwise well-maintained by the National Trust, which also runs the Castle Ward Glamping Pods for those planning to stay the night.

 Carrickfergus Castle

-Carrickfergus Castle is a fabulous Anglo-Norman castle with an amazing history.
+Carrickfergus Castle is a fabulous Anglo-Norman castle with a fantastic history.
 It is one of the best-preserved medieval castles in Ireland.

-Driving is the best way to reach this castle – just a 20-minute drive either from Belfast in the south or from Larne in the north.
-This could also be the starting point of the Northern Ireland’s popular drive along the causeway coastal route.
+Driving is the best way to reach this castle – just a 20-minute drive from Belfast in the south or Larne in the north.
+This could also be the starting point of Northern Ireland’s popular drive along the causeway coastal route.

-There is no shortage of parking space.
-When you walk through this castle, you will find a visitor’s center and a couple of cannons from the 17th-19th centuries.
+There is no shortage of parking spaces.
+Walking through this castle, you will find a visitor’s center and a couple of cannons from the 17th-19th centuries.
 There is a panoramic sea view from this point.

 The castle was built in 1177 by the Anglo-Norman knight John de Courcy.
 However, the castle had changed hands from the Normans to Scots and to the English.